Human Rights

 Human rights seminars (Japan, Europe, USA)

-In Japan, human rights seminars are held each year for new recruits, new managers and plant employees.
+In Japan, human rights seminars are held every year for new recruits, new managers and plant employees.
 During these sessions, employees are taught the importance of human rights, basic background knowledge of human rights and an overview of human rights issues affecting companies, such as discrimination, sexual harassment, workplace bullying, and child labor at production subcontractors.
-(In 2022, 790 executives and other employees attended courses on power harassment, while 32 new recruits attended human rights seminars.)

-In Europe and USA, compliance training is mandatory from 2020.
+In Europe and the United States, compliance training has become mandatory since 2020.
 The program also covers human rights issues such as equal opportunities and non-discrimination regulations.

 Mobile